In this blog, we would like to discuss:

-- ETL is changing: You can see a clear shift from Drag and Drop ETL tools towards a more programmatic approach because of data complexity and rate of data generation is increasing exponentially.
-The traditional ETL tools like Informatica, Microsoft SSIS, Data Stage are obsolete because logic can’t be coded always and these tools get replaced by more generic, programmatic and configuration driven platforms like OOZIE, Airflow, Luigi, etc and these tools help to manage job scheduler/orchestrator.
+- ETL is changing: You can see a clear shift from Drag and Drop ETL tools towards a more programmatic approach because of data complexity.
+The rate of data generation is increasing exponentially.
+The traditional ETL tools like Informatica, Microsoft SSIS, Data Stage are obsolete because logic can’t always be coded, and these tools get replaced by more generic, programmatic.
+Configuration-driven platforms like OOZIE, Airflow, Luigi, etc., and these tools help to manage job scheduler/orchestrator.

 - Further denormalization

 - Managing Big Data using SQL like Language: In the past, we used to use the MapReduce framework to manage Big Data.
 However, MapReduce requires knowledge of programming, and writing programs for every small task will be a challenge.
 Of late, we can observe a big shift from the MapReduce framework to SQL like languages, for example, Hive.

 What is Modern Data Engineering?

 Data Engineering required specialized skills to perform various tasks.
 However, modern Data Engineering deals with technology/platforms to support ‘Citizen Data Engineers’ (like Business Analysts, Data Analysts, Data Scientists, database administrators, Database operators, etc.) to perform these tasks quickly manner with minimal skill set.
 It also helps to streamline operations and reduce costs with minimal workforce interruption.